List of screw drives: Pozidriv

 Pozidriv screwdrivers are often designated using the letters "PZ" followed by a size code of 0, 1, 2, 3, 4 or 5 (in order of increasing size).
 The numbers do not correspond to nominal screw size numbers.
-PZ1 is normally used on screw diameters from 2-3mm, PZ2 from 3.5-5mm and PZ3 from 5.5mm to 8mm.
+PZ1 is normally used in screws with nominal diameters of 2-3 mm, PZ2 in 3.5–5 mm screws and PZ3 in 5.5-8 mm.
 These sizes roughly correspond to the Phillips head numbers.

 Pozidriv screws have a set of radial indentations (tick marks) set at 45° from the main cross recess on the head of the screw, which makes them visually distinct from Phillips screws.

 While a Phillips screwdriver has slightly tapered flanks, a pointed tip, and rounded corners, a Pozidriv screwdriver has parallel flanks, a blunt tip, and additional smaller ribs at 45° to the main slots.
-The manufacturing process for Pozidriv screwdriver bits requires a slightly more complex cutter than that for Phillips, however both can be manufactured in four cuts from a tapered blank.
+Both Phillips and Pozidriv bit types can be manufactured in four cuts from a tapered blank, although Pozidriv screwdriver bits require a slightly more complex cutter than for Phillips bits.

-Pozidriv and Phillips appear broadly interchangeable, but may cause damage if incorrectly used.
+Pozidriv and Phillips look broadly interchangeable, but may cause damage if mixed.
 Pozidriv screwdrivers will jam fit into Phillips screws, but when tightened they may slip or tear out the Phillips screw head.
-Conversely, while Phillips screwdrivers will loosely fit and turn Pozidriv screws, they will cam out if enough torque is applied, potentially damaging the screw head or screwdriver.
+Conversely, while Phillips screwdrivers will loosely fit and turn Pozidriv screws, they will cam out if enough torque is applied, potentially damaging the screw head or driver.